-Fluency has been used to screen for potential drug candidates within our early-stage oncology and neuroscience programs.
-We have a dedicated team of AI experts who continue to evolve Fluency and are embedded in our end-to-end preclinical drug development processes.
+Fluency has been used to screen for potential drug candidates within our early-stage oncology programs.
+Our team includes AI specialists with expertise in Fluency who are embedded in our end-to-end preclinical drug development processes.
 We continue to seek new ways to apply our AI expertise to develop novel product candidates and potentially improve the lives of patients.